 The kind of things that can cause you to be issued with a DRRO include committing fraud, being uncooperative, lying about or selling your assets for less than their value, or paying off some creditors but not others.

-Furthermore, while a DRO only lasts 12 months, it will remain on your credit file for six years.
-This means that your DRO will continue to affect your credit score for another five years after it ends.
+Furthermore, while a DRO only lasts 12 months, it will remain on your credit file for a total of six years.
+This means that your DRO will likely still affect your for another five years after it ends.

 What happens after a Debt Relief Order ends?